 - Never start the same players as substitutes each week

-- Get all players to start as substitiutes
+- Get all players to start as substitutes

 - In the rain, snow, and hot conditions change subs regularly